pratt-itl/pratt-telepresence/pages/Google Calendar Setup/GCalendarSetup.md

 ---
 layout: process
-title: Read First!
+title: Schedule and Organize
 category: Technical
 subcategory:
-description: Setup your course communication via Google Calendar
+description: How to use Calendar to organize your communication
 order: 1
 ---